macharia63/Nailpolish/README.md

    2. Create "Procfile" file
       web: gunicorn lapland_in_sweden.wsgi:application
    3. Login Heroku
-   4.Setting Config Vars: Heroku homepage - Select "lapland-in-sweden" project - Setting - Click "Reveal Config Vars" - Create Config Vars and save
+   4.Setting Config Vars: Heroku homepage - Select "Nailpolish" project - Setting - Click "Reveal Config Vars" - Create Config Vars and save
    - AWS_ACCESS_KEYID, AWS_SECRET_ACCESS_KEY: You can get a csv file, which includes the key information when you create staticfiles-user.
 Find the keys and copy and paste them on the fields.
    - DATABASE_URL
    - The value will be created when you create a new Postgres database.